prmr/DesignBook/exercises/e-chapter3.md

 ## Exercise 9 :star:

 Modify your `Hand` class to support a poker game and compare hands in terms of their strengths as [poker hands](https://en.wikipedia.org/wiki/List_of_poker_hands).
 How should you deal with hands that do not have exactly five cards?

+*Hint: You can start by solving a less challenging variant of this problem by considering the following two simplifications.
+Once you have a working solution, trying improving it to remove the simplifications.*

+* *Only consider ace-low straights.
+So `Ace, Two, Three, Four, Five` is a straight, but `..., Queen, King, Ace` is not.
+This will allow you to use the current ordering of `Rank` directly.*
+* *Make the comparison based on only the poker hand type, without using the card value for tie-breaking.
+So, for example, two hands that are three-of-a-kind are considered equal, despite they being of a different rank.*

 ## Exercise 10